spotDL/spotify-downloader/Working Docs/codeGuidelines.md

 ## General

+- Use PEP8 naming Patterns (To be refactored)

 - Keep line width under 80 characters.
 Both studies and experience state that longer lines of code lead to higher incidence of errors and and increased difficulty in understanding.